floprsk/cs50_final_project/README.md

     con = sqlite3.connect("watering_users.db")
     cur = con.cursor()
 ```

+You can manipulate your database like that:

+    cur.execute("DELETE FROM watering_days WHERE plant_id = ?", [plant_id])
+    con.commit()
+    con.close()

+The "?" notation is used to prevent SQL-Injection-Attacks.
+With con.commit() you commit your database actions to the database and with con.close() you close the connection.

 #### Specifications:

 Theres an explicit *watering_days* table because of Jinja2 problems i had with interpreting lists.